 A tree walk winds beneath 19th century Sequoias, Douglas Fir, Quercus ilex and other species.

-Visits to the Garden and Homestead can be arranged by prior appointment.
-Two open days are held in the autumn and four in Spring.
+Visits to the Garden, Homestead and outbuildings can be arranged by prior appointment.
+Two open days are held in the autumn and four in Spring when no booking is required.
 See Garden Visit Dates page.